Where Are You Going, Where Have You Been? (short story): Plot

 Connie is an attractive, self-conscious 15-year-old girl.
 She has a strained relationship with her mother, who is jealous of her youth and beauty.
 Her mother constantly compares her to her sister, who is plain and hard-working.
 Her father is fairly distant and busy with work.

 Connie enjoys going out with friends to the mall and "a drive-in restaurant where the older kids hung out".
 It is there, while enjoying the company of a boy, that she first sees Arnold Friend, a stranger in a gold convertible covered with cryptic writing.
 He says "Gonna get you, baby" to her, and she turns away from him.

-A while later, her family goes to a Sunday barbeque, leaving Connie home alone.
+A while later, her family goes to a Sunday barbecue, leaving Connie home alone.
 Connie enjoys this time alone, listening to music and feeling happy with simply being alive.
 A car comes up on the driveway, and Connie comes down from her room to see who it is.
 It's Arnold Friend, who asks Connie to come along with him and a friend of his on a ride.
 Connie is initially unsure, and declines his offer.
 He insists that she actually does want to ride with them.
 He addresses her by name, and when she asks him how he knows it, he tells her he knows her family won't be home for a while, and that he has been asking around about her to other children.
 His friend merely listens to the music absentmindedly.

 Arnold tries to convince Connie to come out of her house but she is still unsure and slightly unsettled.
 She suddenly thinks to ask how old he is; he deflects the question, finally telling her he's only 18.
 However, she can see that he is probably closer to, and maybe older than, 30.
 She begins to be truly frightened, and tells them to leave, but Arnold insists they won't leave till she comes with them.
 He declares that he is her lover, to her shocked terror, and she threatens to call the police.
 He says if she does, he'll come into the house.
 She rushes to lock the door, but he tells her he could easily break it down.
 She tells the men that her father is coming, and Arnold threatens to hurt her family when they return unless she comes out to the car.

 Overwhelmed with emotion, Connie retreats inside the house.
-Though she picks up the phone to call for help, she is unable to bring herself to use it; instead, she screams and wails in a panic until all her fear turns into emptiness.
+Though she picks up the phone to call for help, she is unable to bring herself to use it due to a strange "wailing" she hears.
 After Arnold continues gently, menacingly threatening her from outside the house, Connie accepts her fate and finally comes out, feeling nothing.
-It is heavily insinuated that he and the other man plan to take her to a secondary location to sexually assault or possibly murder her.